Multiple Network Cards

 setenv, thus overriding the default value set for this property in the

-Make sure your network and machines running XAP are configured to have multicast enabled.
+Make sure your network and machines running GigaSpaces are configured to have multicast enabled.
 Refer to Multicast Configuration for details on how to enable multicast.

-This procedure lists the general configuration process steps that are required to test and configure the Multi-NIC settings in XAP.
+This procedure lists the general configuration process steps that are required to test and configure the Multi-NIC settings in GigaSpaces.
 Refer to these sections only if the out-of-the-box settings fail to work.

 - Viewing the network interface information (optional)